SolarPerformanceInsight/SolarPerformanceInsight.github.io/documentation/quickstart.md

 ## Dashboard {#dashboard}
 {: .anchor}

+The dashboard provides access to Solar Performance Insight capabilities through a browser.
 After logging in, the Dashboard guides you through the following steps:

 1. Define or select the [system](#definesystem)
 2. Choose a workflow:
    - [Calculate performance](#calculateperformance)
    - [Compare performance](#compareperformance)

+After the workflow completes, you can plot and download results.

 ## Systems {#system}
 {: .anchor}